 Read with us for December: A Redbird Christmas by Fannie Flagg.
 For the final book club meeting of the year, we lighten up a bit with a holiday-based read.
 Fannie Flagg’s characters are predictably Southern (at least in origin, even if expatriate) and undeniably quirky.
 We meet them through the eyes of Oswald, who leaves a wintry Chicago to return to the warm welcome of Lost River for what he believes would be his last Christmas.
 Any holiday story worth its salt culminates in a Christmas miracle, and Fannie Flagg doubles down to make sure this heart-tugging story delivers on that promise in the wit and humor of this hometown narrative.

 How the First Lutheran book club works: Books (fiction, nonfiction, contemporary and classic) are chosen by the members of the club.
 The members take turns hosting the book club in their homes.
 If you love to read, you’re welcome to join us for a single meeting or on an ongoing basis.
-Here’s the reading list for the remainder of this year.
+Note: It is at the December meeting that we begin choosing the books for the upcoming year.

 Hosting – Melanie Stevens

 Book – A Redbird Christmas by Fannie Flagg

 Note: The December meeting is when we will be compiling our reading list for 2019.

 The Winter of our Discontent by John Steinbeck

 The Chilbury Ladies’ Choir by Jennifer Ryan